openshift-cloud-team/aged-machines-pruner/article.md

 - `helm uninstall machines lister` for chart deletion

-### Aged machines pruner
+### Aged Machines pruner

-Now when we are managed to prepare a convenient deploy/cleanup procedure, we are ready to write some python code which will detect aged machines and mark them for deletion.
+Now that we have prepared a convenient deployment and cleanup procedure, we are ready to write some Python code to detect old machines and mark them for deletion.

-The main idea of this program is to get all machines with `oc` tool in JSON format, check the age of each machine, and mark machines with certain age for deletion.
+The main idea of this program is to get all Machines with the `oc` tool, in JSON format, check the age of each Machine, and markn Machines with older than a certain age for deletion.

-I won't put there a whole program code, but want to show a couple of pieces that describe an interaction with `oc` tool:
+For brevity, the program source code is separate from this document.
+However, below are a couple of snippets that describe interactions with  the `oc` tool:

 * [Using go templates for customizing oc output](https://cloud.redhat.com/blog/customizing-oc-output-with-go-templates).
 It would help us to prepare machine-readable output.
 * [Python subprocess documentation](https://docs.python.org/3/library/subprocess.html)

-Here is an example of how to get and unmarshal machine into objects within a python program.
+Here is an example of how to get and unmarshal Machines into objects within a Python program.
-Note that in this example bunch of axillary things, such as logging, were omitted.
+Note that in this example, axillary functionality, such as logging, have been omitted.

 ```python
 import subprocess, json, tempfile, datetime